Batman: The Killing Joke (film): Reception

+Many critics note the first half of the film strays from source material and feels disjointed from the second half.
 Ben Travers of IndieWire commented that "instead of humanizing her, [the prologue] turns Barbara/Batgirl into a comic book cliché: the female character that feigns complexity, but, when given an expanded role, is only viewed through a sexual lens."
-Tommy Cook of Collider wrote that the prologue "feels tonally jarring tacked on haphazardly to The Killing Joke."

-Many critics and fans agreed the first half of the film felt unnecessary and disconnected to the second half.
-Jesse Schedeen of IGN wrote, "The creep factor comes from the fact that Batgirl has such a clearly subordinate relationship to Batman.
+Tommy Cook of Collider wrote that, "The prologue never quite gels with the rest of the film.
+It feels tacked on like a short before the actual feature."
+Jesse Schedeen of IGN remarks, "The creep factor comes from the fact that Batgirl has such a clearly subordinate relationship to Batman.
 He's the seasoned veteran and mentor.
-She's the newbie pupil...
-Worst of all, none of this opening act has any real bearing on the remainder of the film.
+She's the newbie pupil.
+That Batman would take advantage of that relationship reflects very poorly on him as a superhero...
 Batgirl still comes across as a sacrificial lamb in the end.
 Her insipid romantic drama adds no weight to her eventual trauma."

 In response to criticism of the prologue, Azzarello stated, "The thing about this is that it's controversial, so we added more controversy."
 Bruce Timm further added:

 We were aware that it's a little risky.
 There's definitely some stuff in that first part of the movie that's going to be controversial.
-Here's where we came down on that specific issue: It was really important to us to show that both of the characters make some pretty big mistakes.
+Here's where we came down on that specific issue: it was really important to us to show that both of the characters make some pretty big mistakes.
 I mean, his "parental skills" aren't that great.
 Maybe never having had any kids of his own, he doesn't realize that if you tell a kid to not do something, they're going to want to do it even more.
 And then she makes some mistakes and then he kind of overreacts to her mistakes and then she overreacts to his overreaction.
 So it's very human; it's a very understandable story.
 It's tricky because it's messy, because relationships are sometimes messy.
 But to me and to Alan and Brian, it was all very fascinating to us to explore that angle.

-Gavia Baker-Whitelaw of The Daily Dot wrote of the art and animation: "Each scene is recreated with painstaking accuracy, but DC's animation style does not measure up to the impact of Brian Bolland's 1980s noir aesthetic."

-The film's voice acting and faithfulness to the source material in the second half were received more positively.
+The film's second half was received more positively for its voice acting and faithfulness to the source material.
 Nick Bosworth of JoBlo.com wrote that "the best strength of this film however hands down in the voice talent behind it.
 Kevin Conroy is in top form returning as Bruce Wayne … and of course Mark Hamill as Joker."

+Gavia Baker-Whitelaw of The Daily Dot wrote of the film's art and animation: "Each scene is recreated with painstaking accuracy, but DC's animation style does not measure up to the impact of Brian Bolland's 1980s noir aesthetic."